 {Now, let us also assume that additional (pseudo)scalar objects possibly behind the LHC experimental data do originate from the same EWSB mechanism governing the generation of the $ \approx 125$ GeV Higgs state.
 This is indeed a possibility not excluded by current theoretical and experimental constraints.
 Under these circumstances, it is then of phenomenological importance to consider the case of a second Higgs doublet participating in EWSB alongside the one responsible for the discovered Higgs state.
 This mass generation dynamics is well known in the form of 2HDMs \cite{Branco:2011iw}.
-We are therefore left with a new physics construct that would include a 2HDM supplemented by one or more VLQs as a potential scenario that could accommodate the LHC data on the $\approx 125$ GeV Higgs boson as well as explain new ones above and beyond the SM yield.
+We are therefore left with a new physics construct that would include a 2HDM supplemented by one or more VLQs as a potential scenario that could accommodate the LHC data on the $\approx 125$ GeV Higgs boson and additionally explain results above the SM yield.

 In this paper, we wish to build on the results of \cite{Benbrik:2015fyz,Aguilar-Saavedra:2013qpa,Badziak:2015zez, Angelescu:2015uiz}, where a similar possibility was discussed (by some of us), in which the role of a 2HDM was played by a SM-like Higgs doublet supplemented by an additional Higgs singlet.
-We intend to review here a 2HDM plus single VLQ scenario, where the VLQ has the same Electro-Magnetic (EM) charge of the top quark (with which it then mixes), as a candidate to study the implications of the heavy Higgs searches by ATLAS and CMS Collaborations both with 8 TeV and the latest 13 TeV data.
-Furthermore, we will relate such data samples to those involving a $ \gamma\gamma $ and $ Z\gamma $ final states.
-In addition we will show an enhancement of the $pp\to t\bar t h$ cross section at the LHC induced by small mixing with the additional state $T$.
-Finally, we will dicuss the possibility of VLQ decays produced as real objects in the detector decaying into Higgs boson states, both neutral and charged.
+We intend to review here a 2HDM plus single VLQ scenario, where the VLQ has the same Electro-Magnetic (EM) charge of the top quark (with which it then mixes), as a candidate to study the implications of the heavy Higgs searches by the ATLAS and CMS collaborations both with 8 TeV and the latest 13 TeV data.
+Furthermore, we will relate such data samples to those involving $ \gamma\gamma $ and $ Z\gamma $ final states.
+In addition, we will show an enhancement of the $pp\to t\bar t h$ cross-section at the LHC induced by small mixing of the top quark with the additional state $T$.
+Finally, we will discuss the possibility of VLQs produced as real objects in the detector decaying into Higgs boson states, both neutral and charged.

 Our paper is formatted as follows.
 In the next section, we describe in some detail the model concerned.
-In the three subsequent sections we present our results, followed by our conclusions. }
+In the three subsequent sections, we present our results, followed by our conclusions. }